sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Prevent trouble from citations in table of contents, etc
+Short desc    : Prevent trouble from citations in table of contents, etc
 URL          : http://tug.org/texlive/
-Лицензия     : Public Domain
+License      : Public Domain
-Описание     : If you have \cite commands in \section-like commands, or in
+Descript     : If you have \cite commands in \section-like commands, or in
              : \caption, the citation will also appear in the table of
              : contents, or list of whatever.
 If you are also using an unsrt-
              : like bibliography style, these citations will come at the very